Alex & Emma

 Alex & Emma is a 2003 American romantic comedy-drama film directed by Rob Reiner and starring Kate Hudson and Luke Wilson.
 Written by Jeremy Leven, the film is about a writer who must publish a novel in thirty days or face the wrath of loan sharks.

+Alex & Emma was released by Warner Bros.
+Pictures on June 20, 2003.
+The film received negative reviews from critics and was a box office bomb, grossing $15.4 million against a $30 million budget.

 Plot

 Alex Sheldon, a struggling writer, has writer's block and is heavily in debt.
 His publisher will not give him the money for his pending novel until it is finished.
 Alex must repay US$100,000 to the Cuban mafia and is given a 30-day ultimatum to pay the money he owes or they will kill him.
 And the only solution to this big problem is to finish his novel.
 Or rather, to start it, since he has not written one single line.
 But he has an idea for the story: A comedy about "the powerlessness of being in love, how love devours the insides of a person like a deadly virus".

 He decides to hire the services of Emma Dinsmore, a stubborn stenographer, for her help to write the novel.
 The novel tells the story of Adam Shipley, a writer who has been hired to tutor the children of an attractive French woman.
 She is going through bad economic times, and Adam falls in love, despite the failed temptations of the au pair.

 As Alex dictates his novel to Emma, the movie cuts away to scenes from the novel, where Adam interacts with a series of nannies, and falls for the last one.
 As they work together, Emma begins to question his ideas.
 It starts to affect his life as well as his work.
 They soon fall for each other.

 Alas, after finishing the book, Emma discovers that the French woman in the story was based on a real person, a former girlfriend of Alex.
 His ex just broke up with her latest boyfriend, sitting with him in a café she invites him to a charity ball.
 Alex soon realizes that the person he really wants to be with is Emma.

 After the book is done and handed in to his publisher he pays off his debt.
 Then, after much prodding, he convinces Emma to rewrite the ending of the book in which Alex has changed.
 He shows her he wants her to be an important part of his life.
 Emma loves it, Alex professes his love to her, and they kiss.